 - Leaving the rice to cool overnight, however, gives less good results-the rice has time to go dry.
 An important point to note here is that rice for Nasi Goreng must be cooked with the least possible quantity of water this prevents it from becoming too soft.

 - For 1 cup of rice, use 1 cup of water.
 Assuming you have now got your cool, boiled rice, proceed like this: slice the shallots or onion, seed and slice the chilli (or pound the shallots and chilli together in a mortar).
 Heat the oil in a wok it makes no difference, by the way, whether you use oil, fat, or butter.

 - Saute the shallots and chilli for a minute or so, and season with salt, soya sauce, and tomato ketchup.
 Put in all the rice, and stir it continuously until it is well heated this will take 5 to 8 minutes.

-Serve in a good large dish, generously garnished with sliced cucumber, tomatoes, fried onions, and Krupuk.
+Serve in a good large dish, generously garnished with a fried egg, sliced cucumber, tomatoes, fried onions, and Krupuk.